 - In 2007, Capitol Offense, former Arkansas Gov. Mike Huckabee's band, performed it in New Hampshire, calling it the "Southern national anthem of rock."

 - Dry County, a Chicago-based band, plays it every time it's requested at a concert.
 One night, the band played it three times [source: Phillips].

 Neither the stories about the origin of "Freebird" nor the idea that it has become a joke that won't die addresses the lingering popularity of hollering "Freebird" at any and all musicians (and live events in general) well into the 21st century

 But maybe that's OK.
 Maybe the song's lyric, "I'm as free as a bird now," explains it all.
 We're all free to respond to the phenomenon as we choose -- whether we find it annoying or inspiring.

-Links to lots more information about Skynyrd, "Freebird" and the folks who request it in crowded concerts can be found on the next page.
+Links to lots more information about Skynyrd, "Freebird" and the folks who request it in crowded concerts can be found below.

 - Capitol Offense, Former Gov. Mike Huckabee's band.
 YouTube.
 (Aug.
 18, 2011) http://www.youtube.com/watch?v=SkeflmkFCj0

 - Facebook.
 "Keep Yelling Freebird."
 (Aug.
 18, 2011) https://www.facebook.com/pages/Keep-Yelling-Freebird/108063582607816?sk=wall

 - Facebook.
 "Musicians Against the Calling Out of Freebird (MACOF)."
 March 1, 2006.
 (Aug.
 20, 2011) https://www.facebook.com/group.php?gid=2226485269